What is it?

 What tests are needed?

-• Many intestinal parasites can be identified in a fecal sample
+• Many intestinal parasites can be identified in fecal sample testing.

-• However, not all samples will contain eggs, so different testing methods are available
+• However, not all samples will contain eggs, therefore different testing methods are available.

 How is it treated?

 • The type of parasite will determine the drug necessary for treatment.